Perceptual Video Coding for Machines via Satisfied Machine Ratio Modeling: Machine Diversity

-The diversity scores of the collected machines in pairs are presented in TABLE \ref{table:diversity scores}, where the results are averaged from 10,000 object images for three times.
+The diversity scores between pairs of the selected machines are depicted in Fig.~\ref{fig:machine pair diversity score}, where the results are averaged from $10,000$ object images three times.
 For each time, the objects are re-selected.
-The numbers shown on the first row/column correspond to the indices of different machines, which are maintained in the same order as their appearance in the first paragraph of this section.
-Considering all machine pairs, the average overall diversity score is $3.76$, meaning that machines' analysis results differ in $18.8\%$ of all 20 compression quality levels.
-Examining specific machine pairs, there are no unexpected or significant outliers.
-The machine pairs with the three highest diversity scores are VGG-19 and EfficientNet-B4, DenseNet-161 and EfficientNet-B4, and VGG-19 and Vision Transformer-B/16, respectively.
-And the machine pairs with the three lowest diversity scores are Swin-T and Swin-B, ConvNeXt-Base and Swin-B, and ConvNeXt-Base and Swin-T, respectively.
-In general, the diversity of machines is consistently non-negligible, especially when machines with the same architecture but differing in only depth or overall scale can still yield high diversity scores, such as ResNet-50 and ResNet-101 or EfficientNet-B0 and EfficientNet-B4.
+The axis numbers correspond to the indices of different machines, which are maintained in the same order as their appearances in the first paragraph of this section.
+The average overall diversity score across all machine pairs is $3.98$, with a standard deviation of $0.33$, indicating that machines' perceptions differ in $19.9\%$ of all 20 compression quality levels.
+Among specific machine pairs, the three highest diversity scores are observed between DenseNet-161 and EfficientNet-B4 ($4.55$), VGG-19 and EfficientNet-B4 ($4.52$), and VGG-19 and Vision Transformer-B/16 ($4.51$).
+Conversely, the three lowest scores are found between Swin-T and Swin-B ($2.82$), ConvNeXt-Base and Swin-B ($3.17$), and ConvNeXt-Base and Swin-T ($3.28$).
+Notably, machine diversity is consistently non-negligible, even among machines with the same macro architecture but only differing in depth or overall scale, such as ResNet-50 and ResNet-101 ($3.84$) or EfficientNet-B0 and EfficientNet-B4 ($4.06$).
+Moreover, machine diversity exists commonly on most images.
+Specifically, when considering all $\tbinom{12}{2}=66$ machine pairs, let $P_I$ represent the proportion of images where $S_{\text{div}}>0$ for at least $P_M$ machine pairs, then $P_I=[91.65\%, 82.90\%, 76.98\%, 65.54\%]$ when $P_M=[1, 33(50\%), 50(75\%), 59(90\%)]$, respectively.